-NOTE: BMC/iDRAC management traffic does not function properly if the LAN on motherboard (LOM) is teamed with any network adapter add-in-cards.

-- 4. Configure the following NIC configuration details: - Enable NIC (Select this option for NIC teaming.)

-NOTE: Your DRAC contains an integrated 10BASE-T/100BASE-T Ethernet NIC and supports TCP/IP.
-The NIC has a default address of 192.168.20.1 and a default gateway of 192.168.20.1.

-NOTE: If your DRAC is configured to the same IP address as another NIC on the same network, an IP address conflict occurs.
+- NOTE: BMC/iDRAC management traffic does not function properly if the LAN on motherboard (LOM) is teamed with any network adapter add-in-cards. - 4.
+Configure the following NIC configuration details: - · Enable NIC (Select this option for NIC teaming.) - NOTE: Your DRAC contains an integrated 10BASE-T/100BASE-T Ethernet NIC and supports TCP/IP.
+The NIC has a default address of 192.168.20.1 and a default gateway of 192.168.20.1. - NOTE: If your DRAC is configured to the same IP address as another NIC on the same network, an IP address conflict occurs.
 The DRAC stops responding to network commands until the IP address is changed on the DRAC.
-The DRAC must be reset even if the IP address conflict is resolved by changing the IP address of the other NIC.

-NOTE: You can view IPv4 and IPv6 address details only if you enable the IPv4 and IPv6 address Ø properties under Additional Configuration in the Remote Access tab.

-NOTE: Changing the IP address of the DRAC causes the DRAC to reset.
-If SNMP polls the DRAC before it initializes, a temperature warning is logged because the correct temperature is not transmitted until the DRAC is initialized
+The DRAC must be reset even if the IP address conflict is resolved by changing the IP address of the other NIC. - NOTE: Changing the IP address of the DRAC causes the DRAC to reset.
+If SNMP polls the DRAC before it initializes, a temperature warning is logged because the correct temperature is not transmitted until the DRAC is initialized. - · NIC Selection - NOTE: NIC Selection cannot be configured on modular systems - NOTE: The NIC Selection option is available only on 11G and earlier systems. - · Primary and Failover Network options

-NIC Selection

-NOTE: NIC Selection cannot be configured on modular systems

-• Primary and Failover Network options

-The Primary Network options for Remote Management (iDRAC7) NIC are: LOM1, LOM2, LOM3, LOM4, and Dedicated.
+For 12G systems, the Primary Network options for Remote Management (iDRAC7) NIC are: LOM1, LOM2, LOM3, LOM4, and Dedicated.
 The Failover Network options are: LOM1, LOM2, LOM3, LOM4, All LOMs, and None.

-NOTE: The number of LOMs varies based on the system or hardware configuration.
+- NOTE: The Dedicated option is available when the iDRAC7 Enterprise License is present and valid.
+The number of LOMs varies based on the system or hardware configuration.

 - Enable IPMI Over LAN

-- IP Address Source
+- · IP Address Source

 - IP Address

 - Subnet Mask

-- Gateway Address
+- · Gateway Address

-- Channel Privilege Level Limit
+- · Channel Privilege Level Limit

+- New Encryption Key

 - 5. Configure the following optional VLAN configuration details: